CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 #### Supported file paths

-Each file path provided in the [Attachments][] property of the [Email Message][Email Message Property] can be a:
+Each file path in the [Attachments][] within the [Email Message][Email Message Property] can be a:

 - Absolute file path
 - Relative file path
 - UNC file path

-For information about each of these supported file path formats, please see [File & Folder Paths][].
+For more information about each of these supported file path formats, please see [File & Folder Paths][].

 #### File paths need escaping

-Each file path provided in the [Attachments][] property of the [Email Message][Email Message Property] requires \ characters to be escaped, otherwise each unescaped \ will be reported as an Invalid property value message when trying to debug the flow.
+Each file path in the [Attachments][] within the [Email Message][Email Message Property] requires \ characters to be escaped, otherwise each unescaped \ will be reported as an Invalid property value message when trying to debug the flow.

 Escaping can be done in two ways: